-Helping your child through the college application process is difficult.
+Helping your child through the college application process can be challenging.
 You must balance being too hands-off and hovering like a helicopter parent.

-As a parent, it’s your role to offer support, act as a sounding board, and know a little (or a lot) about the process.
-At this point, you are well-versed in providing encouragement and a listening ear, but even if you’ve been through the college process, you’ll find yourself in foreign territory these days.
+As a parent, it's your role to offer support, act as a sounding board, and have some knowledge (or a lot) about the process.
+At this point, you are well-versed in providing encouragement and a listening ear.
+Still, even if you've been through the college process, you'll find yourself in foreign territory these days.

-College admissions have changed quite a bit – even in the last two years.
-Fortunately, you can reacquaint yourself with the process, beginning with your child’s junior year in high school.
+College admissions have undergone significant changes, even in the last two years.
+Fortunately, you can reacquaint yourself with the process, beginning with your child's junior year in high school.

 November Checklist – Have your child meet with their guidance counselor to discuss their transcript, college list, and standardized testing plan.